awslabs/graphstorm/docs/source/tutorials/quick-start.rst

                                                  --num_parts 1 \
                                                  --output /tmp/ogbn_arxiv_nc_1p

-This command will automatically download ogbn-arxiv data and split the graph into one partition.
+This command will automatically download ogbn-arxiv graph data and split the graph into one partition.
 Outcomes of the command are a set of files saved in the ``/tmp/ogbn_arxiv_nc_1p/`` folder, as shown below.

 .. code-block:: bash